syedkashanzikra/RapidRescue/README.md

 ## Project Overview

-**RAPID RESCUE** is a responsive and user-friendly web application designed to streamline the process of requesting and dispatching ambulances in emergency and non-emergency situations.
+**RAPID RESCUE <i class="fas fa-ambulance"></i>** is a responsive and user-friendly web application designed to streamline the process of requesting and dispatching ambulances in emergency and non-emergency situations.
 The platform allows patients to register, request ambulance services, and track the ambulance's live location on a map.
 It is intended for individuals, emergency dispatchers, and EMT drivers to manage emergency services efficiently and with real-time updates.

 ### Key Features